-If your client mentions a child leaving for college, take this opportunity to see if the student qualifies for the moving expense credit on their taxes.
+Are you heading off to college or university this September?
+If you’re moving for school take the time to see if you qualify for the moving expense credit on your taxes.
 Students attending school away from home, whether in Canada or abroad, may be able to deduct eligible moving expenses from their reported income when they file their taxes.

-- Attend a college, university, or other educational institution in a program at a postsecondary school level, inside or outside of Canada
+- Attend a college, university, or other educational institution in a program at a postsecondary school level

 - Be a full-time student, or taking at least 60% of the normal course load

-- The new home must be where the student normally resides, as detailed on Income Tax Folio S5-F1-C1, Determining an Individual’s Residence Status
+- The new home must be where the student lives normally, as detailed on Income Tax Folio S5-F1-C1, Determining an Individual’s Residence Status

 Students who qualify for this credit may be able to deduct eligible moving expenses such as: